Interesting Facts

 Electrocution

-While dogs are more likely to chew on things, a curious cat may regard the heating pad’s cable as a pleasant treat or toy.
+While dogs are more likely to chew on things, a curious cat may see the heating pad’s cable as a pleasant treat or toy.
 Thus, the heating pad can be an electrocution hazard for both you and your cat.

 Instead of purchasing an electric heating pad, you might want to look at other solutions.
 Otherwise, you’ll have to keep a tight eye on your cat and monitor the heating pad frequently for signs of damage, particularly along the cords.